tvharikrishna/HariKrishna__Wheeled_Mobile_Robots/HKIsaac__Nvidia_ICYMI_Goal_Navigation/README.md

 <p align="center"><h1>🎀 Essence of the Project</h1></p>
 <p align='justify'>
-The 'NVIDIA ICYMI Point Clicked Goal Navigation' project showcases the capabilities of the NVIDIA Carter robot in a simulated environment using the NVIDIA Isaac SIM platform.
+The 'NVIDIA ICYMI Point Clicked Goal Navigation' project showcases the capabilities of the NVIDIA ICYMI robot in a simulated environment using the NVIDIA Isaac SIM platform.
 This project focuses on enhancing the robot's navigation abilities, allowing it to move towards a user-defined point within the environment.
 Utilizing advanced sensors and real-time processing, the robot efficiently navigates while avoiding obstacles, mapping its surroundings, and providing depth estimations and visual feedback through integrated RGB and depth cameras.
 </p>

 <p align="center">